With superheroes dominating popular culture right now Balladeer’s Blog takes a look at another odd Golden Age figure: the Zebra.

 Villain: The Jackal

 Synopsis: The Zebra’s latest foe is the Jackal, masked leader of a gang of black market thugs manipulating the World War Two era OPA system.
-The Jackal kills a butcher rebelling against the crooked operation, a killing witnessed by Mary Sewell, John Doyle’s girlfriend.
+The Jackal kills a butcher rebelling against the crooked operation, a killing witnessed by Mary Sewell, John Doyle’s girlfriend and secretary.
 This makes the case personal for our hero.

 After a series of battles around the city the Zebra at last corners the Jackal at the city zoo, whose animals often provided the meat the villain’s operation peddled.
 (Note: This is one of the stories in which John Doyle/ the Zebra is – for no reason – blonde instead of black-haired.)